For users who are comfortable with writing their own posterior

 predictor variables/covariates.
 This can be done with a

-function.
-As, given any Z = z, the sampler also
+sampler$setPredictor function.
+As, given any \(Z = z\), the sampler also needs to evaluate

-utilize the test slot of the sampler and keep it up-to-date with the
+slot of the sampler and keep it up-to-date with the “counterfactual”

 functions.